Ariel-Monroy-Jala/users_crud/README.md

 # User CRUD Koa-Sequelize

-In order to run this project you need to follow the next steps.
+To run this project, follow the steps below.

-## 1. Configure env variables
+## 1. Configure environment variables

-To start the data base and koa server some env variables are required.
+To start the database and Koa server, some environment variables are required.
-You should add them in a .env file in the root the project.
+You should add them to a `.env` file in the root of the project.

 | Name        | Description                       |
 |-------------|-----------------------------------|